IDC

 Challenge

-Some VMware features and permissions are not granted by default with these VMware offerings.
-Thus, some Veeam Backup & Replication features will be limited or inoperable.
-Depending on VMware update releases, the situation may change, and the features from the table below may become available.
-Please contact your VMware administrator for timely update.
+However, not all VMware features and permissions are granted by default with these VMware Cloud offerings.
+Consequently, some Veeam Backup & Replication features may be limited or non-functional.
+Depending on updates released by VMware, this situation may change, and the features listed in the table below may become available.
+Please consult with your VMware administrator for timely updates.

 Solution

-Implementation step 1 - Prepare Backup & Replication Server
+Implementation Step 1 - Prepare the Veeam Backup Server

-1. Use a new Windows Server and install Veeam Backup & Replication 11.0.0.837 P20210525 or later if you do not have a Veeam Backup Server.
-The Server can run within any VMware Cloud on AWS/DellEMC SDDC, the ENI connected AWS environment, or on-premises datacenter environments, if the network connection to the VMC vCenter/Veeam Servers and potentially the VMs (for Guest processing) is possible.
+1. If you do not have a Veeam Backup Server, use a new Windows Server and install the latest version of Veeam Backup & Replication.
+The Server can run within any VMware Cloud on AWS SDDC, the ENI-connected AWS environment, or on-premises datacenter environments if the network connection to the VMC vCenter/Veeam Servers and potentially the VMs (for Guest processing) is possible.

-2. Add DNS network settings so that this Server can resolve Internet DNS names to resolve the fully qualified domain name of the VMC vCenter server.
+2. Add DNS network settings so that the Veeam Backup Server can resolve Internet DNS names to resolve the fully qualified domain name of the VMC vCenter server.

 3. Check the below information carefully for any known limitations and configuration steps before you proceed.